dkharms/dkharms.github.io/content/posts/understanding-memory-management.md

 author: "Systems Dev"
 ---

-Memory management is the cornerstone of systems programming.
-Understanding how memory allocation works at the kernel level is crucial for writing efficient and safe code.
+Memory management is the cornerstone of systems programming{{< cite "knuth1997art" "Knuth, D. E. (1997). *The Art of Computer Programming, Volume 1: Fundamental Algorithms*.
+Addison-Wesley." >}}.
+Understanding how memory allocation works at the kernel level is crucial for writing efficient and safe code{{< cite "love2010linux" "Love, R. (2010). *Linux Kernel Development*.
+Addison-Wesley Professional." >}}.

 <!--more-->